abhishekbavoria/voice-agent/readme.md

 What is this?

 This is a little project that lets you have real spoken conversations with an AI.
-You click a button, start talking, and the bot listens and replies — in a real human-like voice.
+You click a button, start talking, and the bot listens and replies, in a real human-like voice.

-   - You don’t need to read anything — all responses are played back as audio.
+   - You don’t need to read anything, all responses are played back as audio.

    - The experience is completely voice-driven.